 The money you spend on a conference is an investment.
 After paying for flights, lodging, meals, the event itself… it’s basically always going to be $1,000+.
 So attending a professional conference is an investment which deserves some attention on how exactly to maximize its ROI.
 It’s important to make sure you give yourself the highest return possible.
 Because while something like the stock market may be a bit outside your control, what you get out of a conference is largely up to you.
 Some people tell me about attending conferences and saying how they “pay for themselves.”
 Forget that.
 I don’t want a conference to merely pay for itself.
 I want it to give me a 1,000%+ ROI.
 The following article explains how that can be done.

 Fail to plan, plan to fail.
-When going to a conference, plan ahead.
+When going to a professional conference, plan ahead.
 Plan everything from who you will meet to where you will eat.
 Often, the best meetings are the ones you plan before your plane lands.
 It shows both parties are very interested in connecting and want to make sure the connection happens.

 It’s also important to plan where you eat.
 First, this means you get to get to eat delicious food.
 Second, it gives you something to say to people and add value to the conversation.
 Everyone wants to know where to eat during conferences.
 Have your recommendations handy.
 The people you share the information with will probably invite you along.